btdt: “been there, done that”

 Docker images are available on Docker Hub.

-This allows to directly run btdt
+This allows to directly run btdt without installing it on your system:

 docker run jgosmann/btdt btdt --help